williamtianqi/INTD365_GROUP/README.txt

 here, B is twice as likely to be chosen as the Noun for our sentence.
 Adjusting these relative probabilities allows us to have greater control on sentence generation.

+10. Provide 10 random sentences generated with grammar3.gr that illustrate your modifications.

-python randsent.py -g grammar3.gr -M 6 -n 10 -s NP
+Command prompt: python randsent.py -g grammar3.gr -M 6 -n 10 -s NP

 delicious fine floor